Neural-Space/neuralspace-examples/datasets/nlu/multilingual/NeuraLingo_Tutorials/Citizen_Services/README.md

 # Note

-Rights of this Dataset belong to neuralspace.ai.
-Licenses to be added.
+For this tutorial, NeuralSpace has built this dataset in-house.
+All rights related to this dataset belong to neuralspace.ai.
+If you would like to use this dataset, please contact us at hello@neuralspace.ai.